Lehmancreations/Podcast-Namespace-Wordpress-Plugin/README.md

 To set the channel level item information there is a settings page under Settings->Podcast Namespace

+To install please click the release and download the zipped file.
+Rename the zip file to take out the - version number and upload to your wordpress installation

 # We currently support the following tags:
 ## Channel Tags
 * Locked